JerBouma/FinanceDatabase/CONTRIBUTING.md

 These checks detect malformed identifiers and transcription errors; they do not confirm that an identifier was officially issued or belongs to the stated instrument.

+Pull requests are compared with their base revision and receive warning annotations only for identifier findings introduced by that pull request.
+Existing findings on untouched rows are not attributed to the contributor.
+On pushes to `main`, the database maintenance workflow applies deterministic repairs across the full source database and uploads remaining findings as a CSV artifact for maintainers.

 # Ways to Help Out